NicholasBoss/farseerindustries/README.md

 # Future Work

-* Create more pages and finish my website
 * Add more photos and organize the content of my webpages
+* Add links to personal GitHub and LinkedIn